 Disables the default handler.
 This allows another application to add its own default handler.

 Only one entry of this type is allowed.

 {handler, HandlerId, Module, HandlerConfig}

-If HandlerId is default, then this entry modifies the default handler, equivalent to calling logger:remove_handler(default)
+If HandlerId is default, then this entry modifies the default handler, equivalent to calling followed by logger:add_handler(default, Module, HandlerConfig)